- Division of Fisheries and Wildlife

 The Massachusetts Division of Fisheries and Wildlife (MassWildlife) has adjusted services, events, and operations to protect our employees and Massachusetts residents, and prevent further spread of COVID-19.

 Fishing and Hunting: All hunting and fishing regulations, including licenses, are still in effect during the State of Emergency and Stay at Home Advisory.
 The revenue generated from license sales goes directly towards conservation, research, stocking, education, and restoration.
-Licenses can be obtained online by visiting the MassFishHunt online portal.
+Licenses can be obtained online by visiting MassFishHunt.
 Outdoor activities, and travel to and from those activities, are still permitted.
 All residents should practice social distancing by remaining 6 feet away from other people while participating in outdoor activities.
 Outdoor users should avoid gathering in groups larger than 10 people.

 Wildlife Management Areas: Fresh air and exercise are great ways to support your health year-round.
 All MassWildilfe Wildlife Management Areas remain open to the public to enjoy for fishing, hunting, walking, birding, and other nature-based activities.
 Please remember to stay 6 feet apart from other visitors and keep pets leashed.
 MassWildlife encourages the public to visit lesser-known spots and explore the outdoors close to home.
 If crowded, choose a different location or time to visit.
 To find WMAs near you, please visit the MassWildlife Lands Viewer.